stefanhahmann/mastodon-collaborative/SERVER.md

 ```
 screen -dmS MastodonCollabServer JAVA -cp "FIJI/jars/*" org.mastodon.tomancak.net.DatasetServer DATA H P
 ```
-This detaches you server from the current terminal, and so you can close terminal's window.
+This detaches your server from the current terminal, and so you can close terminal's window.

 The server occasionally reports about its work on the standard output, that is